comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

   Total 5 (delta 1), reused 0 (delta 0)
   remote: Resolving deltas: 100% (1/1), done.
   To git@github.com:magitz/hello_world.git
-    cf23ef4..8c29b7f  master -> master
+    cf23ef4..8c29b7f  main -> main
   [magitz@login3 hello_world]$
   ```

 ## Ch 25: Starting a Project

 {% include tip.html content="We are starting a new project, which means, we should, you guessed it, start a new git repository!
-Follow the steps we used above to make a new repository called `sys_info_page`.
-Make a folder in your home directory (not in the hello_world directory) for this repo and run the commands from github to get things setup." %}
+Follow the steps we used above to make a new repository called `sys_info_page` and clone that onto HiPerGator." %}

 * p.
 371: **First Stage: Minimal Document**: To view this page in a browser, you will need to download the file and open it on your computer.